Domaine Ortola - Languedoc Quatourze Ôde à la Main rouge 2021

 Top 100 Sud de France - Languedoc Roussillon Sud-Ouest

-"A real discovery for this vintage from a micro appellation, full of finesse and freshness."
+"A real discovery—this wine from a micro-appellation is full of finesse and freshness."

-Formerly known as La Main de l'Homme, this Languedoc red wine, made from a typically southern blend and vinified without sulfur, continues to delight.
-Voluptuous, distinctive, and elegant, it is built on a framework of red fruits enhanced with spices and pepper.
-Its freshness brings an airy balance.
-A pure Languedoc product!
+Formerly known as La Main de l'Homme, this Languedoc red—made from a typical southern blend and vinified without sulfur—continues to charm.
+Voluptuous, distinctive, and elegant, it is built on a foundation of red fruit accented with spices and pepper.
+Its freshness lends it an airy balance.
+A true Languedoc classic!

 Buy your Ortola wines at the best price in a private sale!